 We sincerely hope you will consider it!
 Even if unsuccessful this year, applying can help to make your application more competitive in future years.
 Your application will be closely read by a panel of experts during peer review.
 They will provide detailed feedback in the form of consensus comments for OVW to consider during award decisions.
-You may request and discuss these consensus comments with a CY program specialist.
+You may request these consensus comments and discuss them with an EM program specialist.